Keyfactor/azure-appgateway-orchestrator/docsource/content.md

 >
 > If the certificate management capabilities of Azure Key Vault are desired over direct management of certificates in Application Gateways, the Azure Key Vault orchestrator can be used in conjunction with this extension for accurate certificate location reporting via the inventory job type.
 This management strategy requires manual binding of certificates imported to an Application Gateway from AKV and can result in broken state in the Azure Application Gateway in the case that the secret is deleted in AKV.

+## Requirements

+## Discovery Job

+The Discovery operation discovers all Azure Application Gateways in each resource group that the service principal has access to.
+The discovered Application Gateways are reported back to Command and can be easily added as certificate stores from the Locations tab.

+The Discovery operation uses the "Directories to search" field, and accepts input in one of the following formats:
+- `*` - If the asterisk symbol `*` is used, the extension will search for Application Gateways in every resource group that the service principal has access to, but only in the tenant that the discovery job was configured for as specified by the "Client Machine" field in the certificate store configuration.
+- `<tenant-id>,<tenant-id>,...` - If a comma-separated list of tenant IDs is used, the extension will search for Application Gateways in every resource group and tenant specified in the list.
+The tenant IDs should be the GUIDs associated with each tenant, and it's the user's responsibility to ensure that the service principal has access to the specified tenants.

+> The Discovery Job only supports Client Secret authentication.